VikramR123/SafeSkate/README.md

 # SafeSkate

-IoT project for HackUCI 2020
+Computer Vision/IoT project for HackUCI 2020

 Skate safer with SafeSkate!

 ## What it does

-Real-time detection of obstructions for skareboards via the use of a camera
+Real-time detection of obstructions for skareboards via computer vision

 Alerts skater of objects on the road that may cause a fall